bcbnz/matplotlib-pgfutils/doc/config.md

 The PGF backend creates the figure within a `pgfpicture` environment.
 Although this is fine most of the time, the TikZ external library (which 'externalises' TikZ images to PDF to reduce compilation time) requires the `tikzpicture` environment.
-Enabling this postprocesing option will change the environment used for the figure to `tikzpicture`.
+Enabling this postprocessing option will change the environment used for the figure to `tikzpicture`.
 Note that it does not change any of the drawing commands.
 As TikZ is a superset of PGF, this should work in most cases, although errors may occur in some figures.